Until the House is built

 Since then we have completed the first of an ambitious three phase development, opening The Reader Ice Cream Parlour (2015) and our interactive children's story centre The Storybarn (2016) in the Courtyard.
 We have also secured nearly £4 million investment from Heritage Lottery Fund and other trusts and funds to implement phase two, the redevelopment and transformation of the historic Mansion House and the restoration of the Neolithic standing stones from which the park takes it's name.

-The Mansion House will become a hub of reading for pleasure and wellbeing in the beautiful, peaceful and welcoming environment of Calderstones Park, for the local community, the wider city of Liverpool, the rest of the UK and beyond to read, learn, play, make new friends and find new opportunities.
+The building will become a hub of Shared Reading and well-being in the beautiful, peaceful environment of Calderstones Park – a destination which will welcome visitors for the local community, the wider city of Liverpool, the UK and beyond.

-We have already welcomed thousands of visitors of all ages to Calderstones to enjoy regular Shared Reading groups, exhibitions, heritage tours, outdoor theatre productions from touring companies such as Shakespeare's Globe, our first Children's Literature Festival and many more special events.
+We have already welcomed thousands of visitors of all ages to Calderstones to enjoy regular Shared Reading groups, exhibitions, heritage tours, outdoor theatre productions and many special events such as our first Children's Literature Festival.

 The Reader magazine offers a mix of new poetry and fiction, classic and neglected works and interviews with leading literary figures.

 Share the joy of reading aloud with our poetry and short story anthologies

 A classic for Read of the Week, Jekyll & Hyde, AND a first look at our shiny new style blog!
 Have a peek see!… twitter.com/i/web/status/8… - 5h ago